 25. Where are you from?

 I am from the United States.
 When asked and answered, I often get “NO, where are you really from?” my reply is “I really was born in the USA!”
 Although not crochet related, I do understand the curiosity.
 I was born in Wisconsin, USA.
 I am a U.S. citizen.
 My father (the man behind the camera) is full Pakistani, from Lahore, Pakistan, and my mother is Caucasian from a little town in the USA.
 You would be surprised at how often I am asked this question!
 I have lived my entire life with a foot in two cultures which has been interesting.
-My family resides in the U.S. and my parents have been married for 30 years.
+My family resides in the U.S. and my parents have been married for over 30 years.
 I have two older brothers, my brother Nabeel is married and has a son and a baby on the way.
-My other brother, Nyle, lives and works in Minnesota as a chef.
-I am engaged to be married in March of 2018.
+My other brother, Nyle, lives and works in central Wisconsin as a chef.
+I married Nate in March of 2018.
 Most of you have already seen my posts about Nate, but here is a little bit about our engagement if you want to learn more.
 Here’s a post about our wedding!!

 I hope this blog has helped answer several questions you may have been wondering about!
 Have any additional questions, leave a comment or message me on Facebook!